cosmos/cosmos/PLAN.md

 ## Funding

-Funds will be raised by the Atom Foundation in 2 phases.
+Funds will be raised by the Cosmos Foundation in 2 phases.

 ### Phase 0: the Prefund